hakavlad/tird/README.md

 1. Create files filled with random data to use as containers or keyfiles.
 2. Overwrite the contents of block devices and regular files with random data to prepare containers or destroy residual data.
 3. Encrypt file contents and comments with keyfiles and passphrases.
 The encrypted data format (cryptoblob) is a [padded uniform random blob (PURB)](https://en.wikipedia.org/wiki/PURB_(cryptography)): it looks like random data and has a randomized size.
 This reduces metadata leakage from file format and length and allows cryptoblobs to be hidden among random data.
-4. Create [steganographic](https://en.wikipedia.org/wiki/Steganography) (hidden, undetectable) user-driven filesystems inside container files and block devices.
-Unlike [VeraCrypt](https://veracrypt.fr) and [Shufflecake](https://shufflecake.net/), `tird` containers do not contain headers; the user specifies the data locations inside the container and is responsible for keeping those locations separate.
+4. Create [steganographic](https://en.wikipedia.org/wiki/Steganography) (hidden, undetectable) user-driven filesystems (`tirdFS`) inside container files and block devices.
+Unlike [VeraCrypt](https://veracrypt.fr) and [Shufflecake](https://shufflecake.net/), `tirdFS` containers do not contain headers; the user specifies the data locations inside the container and is responsible for keeping those locations separate.
 Any random-looking region of a file or block device may be used as a container.
 5. Prevent fast access to decrypted data using time-lock encryption.

 `tird` offers built-in [plausible deniability](https://en.wikipedia.org/wiki/Plausible_deniability), even when encrypted files are stored outside containers.
 It also helps resist [coercive](https://en.wikipedia.org/wiki/Coercion) [key-disclosure](https://en.wikipedia.org/wiki/Key_disclosure_law) attacks ([rubber-hose cryptanalysis](https://en.wikipedia.org/wiki/Deniable_encryption), [xkcd 538](https://xkcd.com/538/)).